 CubeAPM for Kafka monitoring provides dashboards that surface broker, topic, and consumer group health, including throughput and lag metrics.
-Being OTEL-native, it correlates Kafka signals with traces and logs, letting teams trace a lag spike back to the exact producer or consumer service.
 Combined with smart sampling and flat $0.15/GB ingestion pricing, CubeAPM delivers deep Kafka visibility at a predictable cost.

 This guide ranks the top Kafka monitoring tools by depth of Kafka coverage, tracing, managed-Kafka fit, alert packs, deployment options, and real-world cost.